alvinj/ScalaCasbahConnections/README.md

     sudo lsof | grep mongod | grep TCP

-However, the latest code fixed that problem, and now only one connection is used at a time.
+However, the latest code fixed that problem, and now only one connection is used at a time (as the current code is single-threaded).

 Information